Access to the territory and push backs

 Cyprus Refugee Council Visit Website

-In 2021 in view of the increase in numbers, Cypriot authorities requested that the European Commission activate Article 78(3) of the Treaty on the Functioning of the European Union (TFEU) and propose provisional measures to allow Cyprus to deal with a sudden influx of third-country nationals, including the suspension of new asylum applications until the situation becomes manageable.[3]
-Concern was raised within the European Parliament about Cyprus’ expressed intention to suspend the processing of asylum applications and, in response to the European Parliament, the European Commission stated that derogations could be possible while respecting the right to seek asylum and the principle of non-refoulement.
-[4] There have been no developments on the ground with regards to the suspension of new asylum applications and these are registered systematically.[5]
-However, in 2022 asylum applications submitted by Syrian and Afghani nationals were not examined with extremely few exceptions, [6] although the Ministry of Interior acknowledges that Syria is not considered a safe country and that returns to Syria cannot be made.[7]
-Furthermore, the support provided by the European Commission, via EUAA to improve asylum procedures including registration and examination of asylum applications continued with no reference to a suspension of asylum applications.[8]
+In 2021, in view of the increase in numbers of arrivals, Cypriot authorities requested that the European Commission activate Article 78(3) of the Treaty on the Functioning of the European Union (TFEU) and propose provisional measures to allow Cyprus to deal with a sudden influx of third-country nationals, including the suspension of new asylum applications until the situation becomes manageable.[4]
+Concern was raised within the European Parliament about Cyprus’ expressed intention to suspend the processing of asylum applications and, in response to the European Parliament, the European Commission stated that derogations could be possible while respecting the right to seek asylum and the principle of non-refoulement.[5]
+There have been no developments on the ground concerning the suspension of new asylum applications and these are registered systematically.[6]
+However, in 2022 asylum applications submitted by Syrian and Afghani nationals were not examined, with extremely few exceptions,[7] although the Ministry of Interior acknowledges that Syria is not considered a safe country and that returns to Syria cannot be made.[8]
+Furthermore, the support provided by the European Commission, via EUAA, to improve asylum procedures including the registration and examination of asylum applications continued with no reference to a suspension of asylum applications.[9]

 In November 2021, Cyprus and Israel reached an agreement, under which the Israeli military would build a surveillance system to track activity along Cyprus’s Green Line.
 According to reports, the system will monitor attempts at smuggling and illegal migration, and Cypriot authorities will be provided assistance on military intelligence.[12]

-Since 2016, there have also been small boat arrivals of about 15-45 persons reaching either the areas in the north – with persons then passing into the areas under the control of the RoC – or arriving directly in the areas under the control of the RoC.
-The majority of the boats come from Turkey, with a smaller number from Lebanon or Syria.
-In 2019, there were 11 boat arrivals, with a total of 427 persons.
-A significant number of the persons arriving by these boats are relatives of persons already residing in Cyprus, often including spouses and underage children of persons with subsidiary protection.
+Since 2016, there have also been boat arrivals reaching either the areas in the north – with persons then passing into the areas under the control of the RoC – or arriving directly in the areas under the control of the RoC.
+The boats initially came mainly from Türkiye, with an increasing number from Lebanon or Syria.
+A significant number of the persons arriving by boats are always relatives of persons already residing in Cyprus, often including spouses and underage children of persons with subsidiary protection.
 This is partly due to the fact that the vast majority of Syrians are granted subsidiary protection and this status, since 2014, does not give access to Family Reunification.
 Additionally, the route of arrival through the north has become harder and/or more expensive to access.
-Therefore, for many people irregular boat arrivals are seen as the cheaper way or the only way to bring their immediate family.
+Therefore, for many people, irregular boat arrivals are seen as the cheaper way or the only way to bring their immediate family.

-In 2020, the Cypriot authorities, for the first time, carried out push-backs of boats carrying mainly Syrians, Lebanese and Palestinians who had departed from Turkey or Lebanon.[22]
-In total 9 push backs were carried out with one more attempt in December 2020, but due to damages the boat was eventually rescued.[23]
+In 2020, the Cypriot authorities, for the first time, carried out pushbacks of boats carrying mainly Syrians, Lebanese and Palestinians who had departed from Türkiye or Lebanon.[18]
+In total, 9 push backs were carried out with one more attempt in December 2020, but due to damages the boat was eventually rescued.[19]
 The practice continued in 2021, with another 9 boats reported to be pushed back carrying mainly Syrian and Lebanese nationals as well as reports of 4 persons attempting to enter the areas under the effective control of the RoC and kept in the buffer zone.

-Pushbacks at land and specifically at the Green Line continued throughout 2022, as third country nationals are denied access to territories under the effective control of the Republic and to the asylum procedure when they try to cross from the official checkpoints.
-In December 2022 the Greek Cypriot police at the Ledra Palace checkpoint denied entry to two Turkish nationals of Kurdish origin seeking to seek asylum.
-The two persons remained stranded in the buffer zone since 15 December 2022 without support from the authorities; tents were supplied by UNHCR and food was supplied initially by foreign embassies and UNHCR and subsequently by UNFICYP.
+Pushbacks at land and specifically at the Green Line continued throughout 2022 and 2023, as third country nationals are denied access to territories under the effective control of the Republic and to the asylum procedure when they try to cross from the official checkpoints.
+In December 2022, the Greek Cypriot police at the Ledra Palace checkpoint denied entry to two Turkish nationals of Kurdish origin seeking to apply for international protection.
+The two persons remained stranded in the buffer zone without support from the authorities; tents were supplied by UNHCR and food was supplied initially by foreign embassies and UNHCR and subsequently by UNFICYP.
+One of the cases remained in the buffer zone until September 2023 and was eventually given access to asylum procedures.
+In November 2023, an asylum seeker from Iran presented herself to the police at the Ledra Palace checkpoint, declaring her need for international protection and was denied access to asylum procedures.
+She remained stranded in the buffer zone for three days and was allowed entry to the areas not controlled by the RoC and returned to Türkiye.[22]

-In early 2021, in a letter addressed to the Minister of Interior of Cyprus, the Council of Europe Commissioner for Human Rights Dunja Mijatović urged the Cypriot authorities to ensure that independent and effective investigations were carried out into allegations of pushbacks and of ill-treatment of arriving migrants, including persons who may be in need of international protection, by members of security forces.
+In early 2021, in a letter addressed to the Minister of Interior of Cyprus, the Council of Europe Commissioner for Human Rights Dunja Mijatović urged the Cypriot authorities to ensure that independent and effective investigations into allegations of pushbacks and of ill-treatment of arriving migrants, including persons who may be in need of international protection, be carried out by members of security forces.[23]

 Legal access to the territory